 Some sound effects in a few older (typically pre-1986) arcade games are difficult/impossible to emulate.
 Instead, audio clips of these effects can be downloaded and automatically played at the appropriate times.
 FBNeo additionally supports the use of some higher quality samples such as the CD audio rips from the console version of Donpachi.
 Samples are often included in a romset, or you can find some at http://www.progettosnaps.net/samples/.
 Place them into:

 Neo Geo UNIBIOS

 For Neo Geo games, you may want to use the UNIVERSE BIOS/UNIBIOS - an advanced Neo Geo bios that allows region selection, cheats, dip-switch control, and more.
-To active, change the Core Option for Neo Geo mode to UNIBIOS.
+To enable it, change the Core Option for Neo-Geo mode to UNIBIOS.
 See Setting Core Options.

-Note that this will automatically use the latest version of the UNIBIOS avaialble in your
+Note that this will automatically use the latest version of the UNIBIOS available in your

 neogeo.zip.
 If you want to select a specific version, use the BIOS Core Option, however note that this setting applies per-game, rather than system-wide, like the Neo Geo mode setting.